aabid2947/ChatApp/README.md

 ## Getting Started

-Install the apk and run this app in your device. or Visit this site for using this app [
+Install the apk and run this app in your device.[APK can be found in master branch along with flutter code] or Visit this site for using this app [https://chatapp-3qxmtc.flutterflow.app/]